omahs/CairoLearnXinYminutes/Readme.md

   ```

   You can also use the `new` operator to create fixed-size arrays using
   tuples.
-The new operator is useful as it enables you allocate memory and
+The new operator is useful as it enables you to allocate memory and
   initialize the object in one instruction

   ```cairo